mohamed-services/mnn/README.md

 ## Training data

-No human labels will be used in the pretraining of the model, only raw unsupervised learning and reinforcement learning.
+No human labels will be used in the pretraining of the model, only raw unsupervised learning and reinforcement learning with programmatic rewards.
+Note that any reward that is written or chosen by a human is itself a form of human supervision, so the rewards have to be computable from the data itself for the pretraining to stay label free.

 Supervised learning will be only used in the prompt fine-tuning.